 M.1914 Schnurschuhe (Ankle Shoes)

-The issue ankle shoe at the start of the war was the M.1914 Schnurschuhe (pictured below).
+The ankle boot at the start of the war was the M.1914 Schnurschuhe (pictured below).
 The previous model, the M.1901 (pictured at right), was a side-lace shoe, but that was changed in the M.1914 to a top lace, and by the 1917-18 period we reenact, most likely would not have been seen as boots rarely lasted more than 3 month at the front.

 The M1914 Schnürschuhe should lace well up onto the ankle, and as on the Marschstiefel (Jackboots), they were supplied in their natural color, but after much wear, would darken.
 The soles were constructed of heavy leather and hobnailed.

 For members of IR63, ankle boots will be natural oiled or blackened leather, the heels must also be made of leather and set with hobnails or horseshoe plates and the soles shall be hobnailed.
 It should also be noted that French ankle shoes and British "ammunition boots" were widely used by German troops and therefore the wearing of either is acceptable for members of IR63.